 C. A complete technological breakdown a la Y2K

 Okay, now that we've gone through our Day After Tomorrow doomsday checklist, it's time to examine what actually might happen.
 In order to do this however, we have to look back in time.
 Based on geological studies, we know that for the past 20 million years, Earth's magnetic poles have flipped roughly every 200,000-300,000 years.
-It's been close to 800,000 years since the last reversal, so we're definitely overdue.
+It's been close to 800,000 years since the last reversal, so we're overdue.
 That said, this flip probably won't happen overnight.
 In fact, there are estimates that indicate changes in the past have occurred slowly, taking a few thousand years to fully develop.
 This is both a good and a bad thing.
 It's good, because if the poles shift slowly, we'll be able to address any unforeseen consequences as they occur, rather than having a bunch of problems dropped into our lap all at once.
 The problem is, this slow rate of change may leave our atmosphere vulnerable.

 Luckily for us, Earth is surrounded by a powerful magnetic field that protects the surface from cosmic radiation.
 During a geomagnetic reversal however, this field is temporarily weakened, providing less protection against solar flares.
 If a magnetic reversal occurs, holes in the ozone, like the one in Antarctica, could become the norm.
 On a positive note, these holes wouldn't be permanent, but their presence would almost certainly correspond with an increase in skin cancer diagnoses due to the abundance of ultraviolet rays that would penetrate our atmosphere.
 Thankfully though, the amount cosmic radiation that gets through wasn't enough to cause widespread genetic mutations in the past, and claims that magnetic pole reversal is related to mass extinction are spurious at best.
 While a complete thinning of the Earth's magnetic field would have some serious side effects, it's nearly impossible to predict the degree to which it would be weakened if the poles do flip, if being the operative word.